9 Food Rules for ADHD Families: What to Eat, What to Avoid

 A well-rounded diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
 The wrong diet can aggravate ADHD symptoms.
 Here’s what you should (and absolutely should not) be eating to help your brain and body.

 The right diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
-The wrong diet can worsen ADHD symptoms.
+The wrong diet can worsen symptoms of attention deficit disorder (ADHD or ADD).
 That’s why it’s important to note the best foods for ADHD.

 Everything you put on the end of your fork matters.
 When you eat to improve your health, you improve the quality of your life.
 Food impacts neurotransmitter levels of serotonin and dopamine, which play a big role in how you feel and perceive the world.
 Serotonin, for instance, is responsible for mood, sleep regulation, and appetite control.